hsbworld/conversion/README.md

 - `input_unit`: Defines the unit of the input temperature.
 - `output_unit`: Defines the unit of the output temperature after conversion.

+**Note:** Data upload script is included in resources folder and loads the data on startup

 ## API Documentation

 ### URL: `api/convert/{conversion_type}/{value}`